On $r$-to-$p$ norms of random matrices with nonnegative entries: Asymptotic normality and $\ell_\infty$-bounds for the maximizer: An -approximation of the maximizer

 \subsection{Maximizer for the case \texorpdfstring{$p=r$}{p=r}}

-We now prove Proposition~\ref{prop:vec-close}(b), which entails establishing the bound in \eqref{vec-close-p-eq-r} under both the almost-regularity and well-balanced conditions on $(A_n)_{n \in \N}$.
-The basic idea again is to show that if a vector $\vv$ satisfies $S\vv\propto \vv$, then the ratio of its maximum and minimum must be asymptotically vanishing in $n$.
-However, when $p=r$, one can see that the exponent of $M_n$ and $m_n$ in equations~\eqref{ub-max-entry} and~\eqref{lb-min-entry} becomes 0, and consequently, the method in Section~\ref{subs-pfcasea} fails.
-The key insight to deal with this issue is to define two sets of vertices: one, consisting of all vertex indices $i$, such that $v_i$ is suitably large, and the other with $v_i$'s suitably small.
-Due to the well-balancedness property, we can ensure that these two sets \emph{must} share a certain number of cross-edges, unless one of them is asymptotically vanishing.
-In either case, we show that if $M_n/m_n$ is not small, then the ratio $(S\vv)_i/v_i$ will be very different for the vertices in the above two sets.
+We now prove Proposition~\ref{prop:vec-close}(b), which entails establishing the bound in \eqref{vec-close-p-eq-r} under both the almost-regularity and well-connected conditions on $(A_n)_{n \in \N}$.
+The basic idea again is to show that if a vector $\vv_n$ satisfies $S\vv_n\propto \vv_n$, then the ratio of its maximum and minimum must be converging to 1 as $n\to\infty$.
+However, when $p=r$, one can see that the exponents of $M_n$ and $m_n$ in equations~\eqref{ub-max-entry} and~\eqref{lb-min-entry} become zero, and consequently the method used in Section~\ref{subs-pfcasea} fails.
+The key insight to deal with this issue is to define two sets of vertices: one consisting of all vertex indices $i$ such that $v_{n,i}$ is suitably large, and the other with $v_{n,i}$'s suitably small.
+Due to the well-connectedness property, we can ensure that each vertex from one of these sets \emph{must} be connected to a certain number of vertices from the other set in 2-hop paths.
+In that case, we show that if $M_n/m_n$ is not close to 1, then the ratio $(S\vv)_i/v_i$ will be very different for the vertices for which $v_i$ is minimum and maximum, respectively.
 This leads to a contradiction.